d13g4/batteryswitch/README.md

 well... you should have it already - if you dont have it, chances are you have plenty of other problems...
 ## installation
 ### cloning this repo
-just clone it...
+just clone it however you like
 ### adding a cronjob

-open the crontab with sudo crontab -e. add the following line:
+open the crontab with sudo crontab -e

+add the following line:

 */1 * * * * /bin/bash -c "/$pathtotherepo/autoswitch.sh"

-obviously you should change the path to the script. when you add that line, the script will run every minute, on the minute, so give it a little time to change the state.
+obviously you should change the path to the script.

+this version of the script is hardcoded to switch at 25% batterycapacity - i recommend using autoswitchv2! when you add that line, the script will run every minute, on the minute, so give it a little time to change the state.
 ### autoswitchv2.sh
-there is a newer version called autoswitchv2.sh, you can get it working by adding tho following line to the crontab:
+there is a newer version called autoswitchv2.sh, you can get it working by adding or replacing the following line to the crontab:

 */1 * * * * /bin/bash -c "/$pathtotherepo/autoswitchv2.sh $yourthreshold"

-as you can see, you can set your own threshold now. it has to be an integer, so a natural number. oh - and its in percent, so it makes only sense to use numbers 0 < $1 < 100. but...you can do whatever you like, its just a suggestion.
+as you can see, you can set your own threshold now. it has to be an integer, so a natural number. oh - and its in percent, so it makes only sense to use numbers 0 < $yourthreshold < 100. but...you can do whatever you like, its just a suggestion.